Welcome to Varia!

 Item cards with a total value of 30 or less.

 A way to track life points and action points (pen and paper will work well).

 Any token & stack cards you will need (depends on the cards in your deck).

 That's a lot of stuff!
-To make things easy, Varia has a format called "Out-of-the-Box".
-Varia is sold as pre-constructed class decks.
+To make things easy, Varia is sold as pre-constructed class decks.
 Each class is designed to be relatively balanced against all other classes and contains everything you will need to play the game.
-So, if you want to get started right away and don't want to build a deck from scratch, simply pick from one of our existing class decks and have your opponent do the same!
+So, if you want to get started right away and don't want to create a buildk from scratch, simply pick from one of our existing class decks and have your opponent do the same!

 Varia FAQ - Can I Make My Own Class?